cripperz/share4bucks/readme.txt

 updates from friends, apps and pages appear on their news feed.
 If you, as the page

-admin, regularly post on the page’s wall, the story will show in the news feed of all the
+admin, regularly post on the page's wall, the story will show in the news feed of all the

 people who have liked the page.
 And if, in turn, they like the story, it will appear in the